MariosLevi/IUCNSearch/README.md

 # Usage
 Go to the IUCN website and apply the filters you want to use to find wanted fungi.

 Copy the page source of the resulting page.

-Save the page source to a file on your computer (e.g. "vulnerable1.html") Open the command prompt or terminal and navigate to the directory containing the script.
+Save the page source to a file on your computer (e.g. "vulnerable1.html")

+Open the command prompt or terminal and navigate to the directory containing the script.

 Run the script: python listmaker.py

-Copy and paste the generate list of mycobank ID's into the urls variable on IUCNAnalyzer Run the script: python IUCNAnalyzer.py
+Copy and paste the generate list of mycobank fungi ID's into the urls variable on IUCNAnalyzer

+Run the script: python IUCNAnalyzer.py

 Wait for the script to finish running.
 The results will be saved to a file named 'results.csv' in the same directory as the script.

 # Contributing